 In the past, members have attended the SISH group who are actively self injuring, or dealing with scars relating to past self injury, or concerned that they are having worrying thoughts that they might hurt themselves in some way.
 Some people attend because they see other behaviours, such as their use of sex or food, as harmful to themselves.
 Whatever you are concerned about, SISH is there for you.

-What support can I get from the SISH groups and workshops?
+What support can I get from the SISH Support Group?

 We know it can be really hard to reach out for support.
 We know it takes a lot of courage to come along to a group especially for the first time.
 You are not alone.
 SISH will always give you a warm welcome (with free tea and coffee) without any pressure to say or do anything you don’t feel comfortable with.

-SISH offers a range of confidential, non judgemental, safe spaces for any individual for whom self injury is an issue.
-We also offer more general wellbeing activities for anyone who is interested in looking after their mental health.
-Facilitators of the support groups and courses are all trained and supervised to work sensitively with any issues about self injury, and often have personal experience of the issues raised.
-Click on the menu links above for more information about each group.
+SISH offers a confidential, non judgemental, safe space for any individual for whom self injury is an issue.
+Facilitators of the Support Groups are all trained and supervised to work sensitively with any issues about self injury, and often have personal experience of the issues raised.

 Do I need a referral to access the group?

 No, there is no need to be referred into the groups.
 The Support Group is open to anyone, so you can just turn up if you want to.
 The Making Changes group will run over 6 sessions and you can self refer to sign up for this course if you think you would find it helpful.

 How old do I need to be to attend a support group?